-What does the perception data tell you?
-As a school, we need to continue to work toward higher levels of family (perception data can describe people's engagement and student achievement.
-The pandemic has posed many knowledge, attitudes, beliefs, perceptions, challenges for us, academically and with family engagement.
-It is my aim that competencies; perception data can also we will reestablish our Parent Teacher Organization.
-We will continue our answer the question "What do people think efforts to involve parents in the academic and social emotional growth of all they know, believe, or can do?") students.
+As a school, we need to continue to work toward higher levels of family engagement and student achievement.
+We had many events this past school year that brought our parents out to Garrett.
+We did reestablish our Parent Teacher Organization.
+We will continue our efforts to involve parents in the academic and social emotional growth of all students.
 We need to provide more encouragement for parents to be involved in their child's education and training opportunities that will enable parents to support their child's learning at home.